milvus-io/milvus/docs/design_docs/proxy.md

 of meta information in Root Coordinator, it will inform all Proxies to clear the related meta cache and the later requests that need these meta will get the newest meta information.

-For Insert request whose related collection has a auto-generated primary field, Proxy should assign primary key for every row of insert request, now the only supported data type of auto-generated primary field is `int64`.
-The assignment of primary keys was done by Root Coordinator, Proxy will apply for a batch of primary keys first and cache them for local assignment.
+For inserts to a collection which is auto_id configured in the collection schema, Proxy assigns a primary key for every row of insert request.
+For now the only supported data type of auto-generated primary field is `int64`.
+Proxy applies for a batch of primary keys from Root Coordinator, and caches them for local assignments.
 When the primary keys in cache is not enough, Proxy will continue to apply for another batch of primary keys.

-Proxy will forward ReleaseCollection and ReleasePartition to Query Coordinator, Query Coordinator will inform Root Coordinator this event and then Root Coordinator will inform all Proxies to close the search-related and search-result-related message streams.
+Proxy forwards ReleaseCollection and ReleasePartition to Query Coordinator, Query Coordinator then informs Root Coordinator the events.
+After that, Root Coordinator will inform all Proxies to close the search-related and search-result-related message streams.

 #### 6.2 Interaction with MsgStream